 Not surprising at all, while the Fire TV OS is ideally based on Android, rarely do you see Amazon and Google get along much on content.
 The Fire TV includes access to the Alexa voice assistant, which you can easily use on the Insignia Fire TV Edition by pressing the microphone button on the remote and speaking into it.
 Sure, it may not be as handsfree as the Echo or Echo Spot, but it’s still functional out of the box with the press of a button.

 YES.
 The Insignia NS-50F501NA22 is a fantastic TV overall.

 Insignia did a lot right with all models in its Insignia NS-50F501NA22 QLED TV.
 The build quality has nothing to fault for the money, and it certainly looks and feels far nicer than I was expecting.
 And if you’re tuned into the Amazon Alexa ecosystem, the Insignia F50 QLED delivers a clean, unpixellated look and voice-command functionality of the Fire TV software that comes built-in with this TV.

 If this is your size/price range, though, you can’t get it better elsewhere.
-If you’re mainly interested in the Fire TV experience and Alexa compatibility, the F50 Series won’t let you down.
+If you’re mainly interested in the Fire TV experience and Alexa compatibility, we’ve established that the F50 Series won’t let you down, based on our previous Insignia TV reviews.
 Again, getting the whole Alexa voice command experience baked right into the remote is cool, especially in this price range.
 That brings a lot of value and the added QLED display makes the Insignia NS-50F501NA22 an easy choice to recommend.